Jewell School

 Jewell School is a public school in Jewell, Oregon, United States.
 It is the only school in the Jewell School District.
 The school has a Seaside mailing address because Jewell no longer has a post office.
 For the 2008–2009 school year, Jewell School received $3.1 million in timber dollars (nearly ten times the revenue from taxes).

+Background

 In 1969 it had 24 high school students, making it, along with the high school of Ukiah, the high school programs in the state with the lowest enrollments.
+In 1987 it had 42 high school students.
+In previous eras its oldest building was from 1913.
+By 1987 the buildings were replaced with multiple additions.
+In 1987 it was per capita the wealthiest school district in the state.
+This came from a large tax revenue and a small enrollment.

+Operations

+In 1987 the school placed two elementary grades in one classroom each, with one teacher and one aide per classroom.
+In 1987 the Jewell School District had 80 acre of land that it used for outdoor activities.

 Academics

 In 2008, 63% of the school's seniors received a high school diploma.
 Of eight students, five graduated and three dropped out.